ai4waifu/sxo-framework/readme.md

 When parsing fails, confirm that the input belongs to the selected dialect and consult its feature matrix.
 When evaluation returns a partial result, preserve the status and diagnostic code.
 When a handle becomes invalid, check whether its session or worker was restarted.
 When output differs after an upgrade, compare package versions, dialect selection, runtime mode, and feature-report status before comparing display strings.
+When the failure is deterministic and contradicts documented behavior, open a Bug discussion rather than a GitHub Issue.

 ## 🗂️ Repository Layout

 The repository keeps product packages under `projects/packages`, native and WASM artifacts under `projects/platforms`, Rust dialects and bindings under `projects/dialects` / `projects/bindings` / `projects/adapters`, private R&D tooling
-under `projects/tooling`, and the marketing site under `projects/site`.
+under `projects/tooling` (including `@sxo/harness` and `@sxo/skills`), and the marketing site under `projects/site`.
 Build, test, and release automation live under `scripts`.
 Package READMEs live next to their manifests so npm users see the same guidance as repository contributors.
 Native artifacts are intentionally separated from TypeScript sources.
 The root manifest is a private workspace manifest and is not itself an installable SXO product.

 ## 🔭 Related Projects